jani-nykanen/the-curse-of-cga/README.md

 ## The Curse of CGA

 ...is a puzzle game for MS-DOS with CGA graphics.
 Or, actually, a prototype of a puzzle game.
 Or something I call "finished prototype": the game has all the major features, it only lacks of things like audio, options, more animations and a proper story intro (and proper ending).
-However, I don't want to call it "beta" or "alpha" because the will never be a truly "finished" version, just this "unfinished finished" one.
+However, I don't want to call it "beta" or "alpha" because there will never be a truly "finished" version, just this "unfinished finished" one.
 Getting confusing?
 That's okay.

 -----